 Head back to your hotel, drop off your purchases and change into comfortable clothes because it’s time to get active!
 We are so lucky to have Topgolf right in the heart of Overland Park.
 On weekends, they are open until 2am, and have a DJ spinning new and throwback tunes while you enjoy a large menu of appetizers and yummy cocktails!
 Don't miss the pretzel charcuterie board or the spicy Korean fried cauliflower.

-Next, you can snag local cheese, honey, baked goods, and wildflower bouquets from the lovely vendors.
-I love the breakfast style bacon sausage with gravy dog from the Wiener Wagon.
-Don't forget to explore the brick and mortar shops in Downtown Overland Park as well.
+Explore the brick and mortar shops in Downtown Overland Park.
 There are cute boutiques like Camp David and Ensemble, gift shops, and my personal favorite, an out of this world pie shop called The Upper Crust.
 I suggest a couple of slices served with homemade ice cream as a treat.

 After you have shopped and worked up an appetite again, head on over to Brew Lab to enjoy some local craft brews and yummy food.
 I would recommend the BLT or Buffalo chicken wrap.
 Don't forget about the fries, trust me you will be obsessed!